 ^{} In Latvia and Estonia corporate income tax expenses are not recognized before profit distribution in accordance with local legislation.

-In 2021 management revised its estimates of future taxable profits in Lithuania and the Group recognised the tax effect of EUR 115 455 of previously unrecognised tax losses because management considered it probable that future taxable profits would be available against which such losses can be used.
+The Group has not recognised EUR 20 484 of tax asset in subsidiary in Poland because management considered it not probable that future taxable profits would be available against which such losses can be used.